[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 Second, the context is incomplete.
 For example, if the user’s basic information is not fully provided, AI cannot judge right from wrong.

-Third, the model used is not the most advanced (state-of-the-art), or the “thinking mode” is not enabled.
-If a weaker model is used for evaluation, it might say “great, very reasonable” to any output, without actually identifying key issues.
+Third, the model used is not state-of-the-art, or the “thinking mode” is not enabled.
+If a weaker model is used for judgment, it might say “great, very reasonable” to any output, without actually spotting key issues.
 Therefore, the capability of the foundational model is crucial, and the best model must be used for evaluation and analysis.

 Alright, let’s make a simple summary.
 How to reduce the real-time interaction delay of AI Agents and enhance their problem-solving capabilities?